transientskp/tkp/documentation/source/library/introduction.rst

   :mod:`wcslib`.
 The binding is accomplished using the `boost-python` library.

-- libwcstools: this is the libwcstools, built as a normal system (ELF) library, which is then used used in :mod:`tkp.utility.coordinates` by loading it through the use of :mod:`ctypes`.

 For practical usage, start with reading through the transient pipeline documentation instead.
 For details on the various TKP modules and